framely/community/docs/reference/providers/postgrest.md

 ![input-type](/images/provider/postgrest/input-type.png)

-Dropdown List is a JSON array which includes two keys:
+Dropdown List returns a JSON array which includes two keys:
 1. "name" will be displayed
 2. "id" will be assigned as value